intel/libvpl/doc/spec/source/programming_guide/VPL_prg_transcoding.rst

 Transcoding Procedures
 ======================

-The application can use oneVPL encoding, decoding, and video processing functions together for transcoding operations.
-This section describes the key aspects of connecting two or more oneVPL functions together.
+The application can use |vpl_short_name| encoding, decoding, and video processing functions together for transcoding operations.
+This section describes the key aspects of connecting two or more |vpl_short_name| functions together.

 ---------------------
 Asynchronous Pipeline
 ---------------------

-The application passes the output of an upstream oneVPL function to the input of the downstream oneVPL function to construct an asynchronous pipeline.
+The application passes the output of an upstream |vpl_short_name| function to the input of the downstream |vpl_short_name| function to construct an asynchronous pipeline.
 Pipeline construction is done at runtime and can be dynamically changed, as shown in the following example: